Generic Name: streptomycin (STREP-toe-MYE-sin)

 Do NOT use streptomycin if:

-- you are allergic to any ingredient in streptomycin or other similar medicines
+- you are allergic to any ingredient in streptomycin or other aminoglycoside antibiotics (eg, gentamicin)

 Contact your doctor or health care provider right away if any of these apply to you.